sillsdev/TheCombine/docs/deploy/README.md

      1. *Make sure that you select the OpenSSH server when prompted to select the software for your server:*
   ![alt text](images/ubuntu-software-selection.png "Ubuntu Server Software Selection")

+## Vault Password
+The Ansible playbooks require that some of the variable files are encrypted.
+When running one of the playbooks, you will need to provide the password for the encrypted files.
+The password can be provided by:
+  1. entering the password when prompted.
+Add the <tt>--ask-vault-pass</tt> option for <tt>ansible-playbook</tt> to be prompted for the password when it is required.
+This is the default for <tt>./setup-nuc.sh</tt>
+  2. specify a file that has the password.
+Add the <tt>--vault-password-file</tt> option for <tt>ansible-playbook</tt> followed by the path of a file that holds the vault password.
+  3. set the environment variable <tt>ANSIBLE_VAULT_PASSWORD_FILE</tt> to the path of a file that holds the vault password.
+This prevents you from needing to provide the vault password whenever you run an ansible playbook, either directly or from within a script such as <tt>setup-nuc.sh</tt>.  *Make sure that you are the only one with read permission for the password file!*

+If you use a file to hold the vault password, then:
+  * *Make sure that you are the only one with read permission for the password file!*
+  * *Make sure that the password file is not tracked in the git repository!*  <p>For example, use hidden file in your home directory, such as <tt>$HOME/.ansible-vault</tt>, with mode of <tt>0600</tt>.</p>

 ## Setup NUC Options

 There are some additional options for using the <tt>setup-nuc.sh</tt> script